Integrity (glossary entry)

 When they are in agreement, the combination is perceived as personal honesty.
 This is a positive reinforcement to self-esteem.

-When the statement and action are not in agreement, it is perceived as dishonesty, and that is a negative reinforcement.
+When one's statement and action are not in agreement, then one's statements are perceived by oneself as being unreliable or dishonest, and that is a negative reinforcement.

 The important thing to know about positive and negative reinforcement is: